JoelShine/Jarvis-v2.0/README.md

 This project is an example of a virtual assistant like **Siri**, **Cortana**, **Google Assistant** etc. A virtual assistant helps us to control the computer more efficiently and faster.
 It will be a great experience using Jarvis-v2.0 as it includes a great deal of modules to control the computer.
 Note that there is both a male voice version and female voice version for jarvis.

+## To improve this project

+You can join in my discussions in github itself so that you can give suggestions regarding this project to make it wonderful even more.
+At the time being, this project can only be run in console and don't have a GUI.
+So you can talk about adding a GUI (Graphical User Interface) to this project so that it will be even more elegent looking, just like Tony Stark's.
+Feel free to comment and start any issues you face.

+Link to my Github discussions - [Jarvis v2.0 Discussions](https://github.com/JoelShine/Jarvis-v2.0/discussions/1)

 ## Features of the modules used in this project

 This project has a variety of features which can help you run the computer more efficiently.
 Please click on the **link** with the name of the module to set up the modules in your computer.